This is a copy of the slideshow that I put together for our parents' 50th wedding anniversary party. Click on the picture to see the video.

 Christmas Puzzle for 2011 is available now

-Note: If you need some help, the full answer is posted there too, but try solving it without help first... it's more fun that way.
+Note: If you need some help, the full answer is posted here, but try solving it without help first... it's more fun that way.

 Feel free to add a comment below to let us know that you successfully figured it out (without giving away the answer to others).
 We are always looking for new ideas for next year's Christmas puzzle, so submit those too.